Mogadore, Ohio

 Mogadore (/ˈmɒɡədɔər/ MOG-ə-dor) is a village in Portage and Summit counties in the U.S. state of Ohio.
 The population was 3,811 at the 2020 census.
 A suburb of Akron, it is part of the Akron metropolitan area.

 History

 Mogadore is in the part of Ohio known as the Connecticut Western Reserve.
-The area was first settled in 1807 by Revolutionary War veteran Kyle Callihan.
+The area was first settled in 1807 by Revolutionary War veteran Ariel Bradley.
 The town was known as Bradleyville until 1825 when it became known as Mogadore.
 The name comes from the city of Essaouira, Morocco, known historically as Mogador; it may have been inspired by the book Sufferings in Africa, the memoir of a Connecticut merchant ship captain who was captured in North Africa and taken to Mogador.

 Geography

 Mogadore is located in Summit and Portage Counties, Ohio.
 According to the United States Census Bureau, the village has a total area of 2.11 sqmi, of which 2.09 sqmi is land and 0.02 sqmi is water.